vishalsanjeevuni/WeatherStream-Pipeline/README.md

 python test_pipeline.py --test database # Test just the database connection python test_pipeline.py --test dbt      # Test just the DBT transformations
 ```

+This is particularly useful for troubleshooting specific components or when making changes to one part of the pipeline.

 ## Docker Support